-2.16.11 BASIC LANGUAGES
+2.16.11 BASIC_LANGUAGES

-List of languages to offer users for starting new translation.
-When not specified built-in list is used which includes all commonly used languages, but without country specific variants.
+List of languages to offer users for starting a new translation.
+When not specified, a built-in list is used (which includes all commonly used languages, but without country specific variants).

 This only limits non privileged users to add unwanted languages.
-The project admins are still presented with full selection of languages defined in Weblate.
+Project admins are still presented with the full selection of languages defined in Weblate.

-Note: This does not define new languages for Weblate, it only filters existing ones in the database.
+Note: This does not define new languages for Weblate - it only filters existing ones in the database.